 These are uncertain times, but you can likely make one thing more certain, your energy bills.
 You can do that by going solar for your home or business.
-Previously, the Federal Investment Tax Credit (FITC), had been scheduled to step down to 22% in 2021.
-But with the COVID-19 relief package that was passed in December 2020, the 26% Federal Investment Tax Credit has been extended for two more years.
+Previously, the Federal Investment Tax Credit (FITC), had been scheduled to step down to 22% for the year 2021.
+But with the COVID-19 relief package that was passed in December 2020, the 26% Federal Investment Tax Credit was extended for two more years.

 What exactly is the Federal Investment Tax Credit?
 Watch StraightUp Solar’s own Professor Ky the Solar Guy explain how it works.

 The FITC is a dollar for dollar credit against your tax liability – not a deduction.
 This credit covers 26% of your total solar project costs.
 For example, if you owe $5,000 in taxes, that $5,000 is your tax liability.
 If you bought a solar system for $20,000, 26% of that system cost is $5,200.
 That means – you can apply your $5,200 tax credit against your $5,000 tax liability.
 In this case, you would pay no taxes the first year, and only $200 in taxes the second year.
 Are you interested in learning more about solar investments and financing options?
 You can learn more here.

 Disclaimer – we are not tax professionals, we are solar experts.
 Please consult with your tax advisor to see how the 26% Federal Investment Tax Credit can work best for you.